Evolutionary game theory using agent-based methods: Agent-based methods

 The ``nice" ZD strategy gTFT receives a poor payoff against its one-mutants (``does not play well with its mutants"), while essentially all mutants of gTFT score close to maximum (red circles in Fig.~\ref{mut-plot}).
 While the gTFT payoffs are significantly larger than what GC receives against itself (and against its own one-mutants), the difference in mutational stability comes from the fact that GC obtains more than its mutants in a head-to-head competition (black curve above red curve in Fig.~\ref{mut-plot}), as well as from the stability of the mutant distribution.
 This inversion together with the closeness of the red and black curves creates the flat fitness landscape that ultimately leads to the evolutionary demise of the resident ZD strategy.
 If the mutation rate is sufficiently low ($\mu<1/N^2$) we expect gTFT to be stable as it is a Nash equilibrium against its own one-mutants, and at that mutation rate the chance that two mutants exist in the population(alongside with the resident strategy) is very low.

 We thus conclude that evolutionary and mutational stability in the WSSM regime (which is the biologically relevant regime, and also the regime used in most standard Genetic Algorithms) is different from evolutionary stability in the SSWM regime that is mathematically tractable.
-Indeed, the dynamics of strategies in the WSSM regime is reminiscent of the ``survival-of-the flattest" effect~\citep{Wilkeetal2001}, where types that live on low fitness peaks that are flat (have a large fraction of neutral neighbors) can outcompete types living on higher fitness peaks but with a steep drop, as long as the mutation rate is sufficiently high.
+Indeed, the dynamics of strategies in the WSSM regime is reminiscent of the dynamics of quasispecies, where groups of genotypes that live on low fitness peaks that are flat (have a large fraction of neutral neighbors) can outcompete types living on higher fitness peaks but with a steep drop, as long as the mutation rate is sufficiently high.
+We thus find that the conventional concept of the ESS is, in this regime, replaced by a mutation rate-dependent evolutionarily stable quasistrategy~\citep{AdamiHintze2016}.
+It is well-known that the full quasispecies equation can only be solved analytically for very special fitness landscapes~\citep{Wilke2005}, so agent-based simulations are key to exploring this new domain for evolutionary games.